 What We Caught

-- •Vote multiplication via delegation (upgraded to Critical)
+- •Vote multiplication via delegation (bug class identified)

 - •Slope-underflow DoS on all gauge functions